craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 		GME-012 is a set of 6 unique daggers, where each of the instances have their own apperance and properties.
 Descriptions of the instances, named GME-012-1 through -6, are as follows;

-		- GME-012-1 is a 9" traditional wide-blade dagger made of an unknown metallic material
+		- GME-012-1 is a traditional wide-blade dagger made of an unknown bone-white metallic material, with a hemp cord wrapped grip.

 		- GME-012-2